alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+In addition to this, the browser initiates a series of actions to determine the IP address of the destination server and establish the network path to reach it.
+This involves DNS resolution, which maps the domain name to an IP address

 ARP process
 -----------